We Are Travel Girls may collect a share of sales or other compensation from the links on this page.

 13) SAY NO TO SINGLE-USE PLASTICS

 Our plastic water bottle use around the world is out of control!
 When did we stop using drinking fountains?
 Bring a reusable water bottle with you on trips and fill up your bottle at restaurants and water fountains.
 Try not to use plastic straws and say no to plastic bags.
 Shoppers worldwide are still using approximately 500 billion single-use plastic bags per year.
 This translates to about a million bags every minute across the globe, or 150 bags a year for every person on earth (source).

 14) STAY AT ECO HOTELS

-One of the easiest ways to travel more sustainably is to stay at eco hotels.
-Two luxury eco hotels I love are Six Senses Yao Noi in Thailand and Mumbo Island in Malawi.
-Six Senses Yao Noi bottles their own water on site and supplies drinking water to guests in reusable glass bottles.
-They also sell water locally and a portion of the profits are donated help bring clean drinking water to poor communities in Cambodia.
+One of the easiest ways to travel more sustainably is to stay at eco-hotels.
+Two luxury eco-hotels I love are Six Senses Yao Noi in Thailand and Mumbo Island in Malawi.
+Six Senses Yao Noi bottles their own water on-site and supplies drinking water to guests in reusable glass bottles.
+They also sell water locally and a portion of the profits are donated to help bring clean drinking water to poor communities in Cambodia.